yoeran/e-missions.nl/src/pages/en/sensing-co2.md

 body_addendum_text: >-
   Book a tasting:

-  If you are interested in Sensing CO2 and would like to enthuse an conversation by and create an unique experience for your organization or event, you can contact Leanne.
+  If you are interested in Sensing CO2 and would like to enthuse an conversation on the digital lifestyle and create an unique experience for your organization or event, you can contact [Leanne](https://yeast.computer/).

-  If you want to exhibit Sensing CO2, here you can find our technical rider.
 eleventyNavigation:
   key: Sensing CO2
   order: 3